Patterson Pond #1

-Main gamefish found in the pond are rainbow trout and largemouth bass.
-Pumpkinseed sunfish and black crappies can also be caught in the pond.
+Most anglers target the rainbow trout shortly after they're stocked.
 Fishing with worms, minnows, artificial natural baits (like Gulp or PowerBait) or corn suspended under a bobber usually works well for the trout.

 Patterson Pond #1 is stocked annually with approximately 760 one year-old rainbow trout (8-9").
 Special regulations exist for trout in Broome County, so please review the Special Regulations by County section of your Freshwater Fishing Guide.